 - First-past-the-post pressure.
 In contingency recruiting, speed beats depth.
 Whoever submits a candidate first "owns" them, which creates a culture of rushing resumes instead of building relationships.

-Use the right interview feedback format at the right time
+How to choose the right interview feedback format

-Here’s a simple guide for when to use email vs phone vs in-person feedback:
+Here's a simple guide for when to use email vs phone vs in-person feedback.
+Especially useful when you're managing high application volume and need to keep your process moving:

 And here's what candidates deserve at each stage: